21 May, 2018

-1. KIERAN CREEVY: COOKING WILD
+1. KIERAN CREEVY: TWO COOKING WILD WORKSHOPS

 Expedition and private chef Kieran Creevy is a freelance contributing editor for Sidetracked Magazine, having started off with an outdoor cooking pitch 3 years ago.
 Over the past few years he's also produced gourmet outdoor recipes for a number of print and online magazines including Adventure.com, Ripcord Adventure Journal, Garden Heaven and the Irish Independent Weekend supplement.